TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-create-cluster.md

 # Create HDInsight Cluster

+## **Recommended Steps**

-## Common root causes for cluster creation issues
+Common root causes for cluster creation issues:

 1. Permissions issues

    * If you are using ADLS Gen 2, ensure that the user-assigned managed identity assigned to HDInsight cluster is in either the Storage Blob Data Contributor role, or the [Storage Blob Data Owner Role](https://docs.microsoft.com/azure/hdinsight/hdinsight-hadoop-use-data-lake-storage-gen2#set-up-permissions-for-the-managed-identity-on-the-data-lake-storage-gen2-account)<br>
-   * If you are using [ADLS Gen 1](https://docs.microsoft.com/azure/hdinsight/hdinsight-hadoop-use-data-lake-store)<br>
+   * If you are using [ADLS Gen 1](https://docs.microsoft.com/azure/hdinsight/hdinsight-hadoop-use-data-lake-store)

-     >[!Note]
-     >ADLS Gen 1 is not supported for HBASE clusters, and is not supported in HDI version 4.0)<br>
    * If you are using Azure Storage, ensure that the storage account name is valid during the cluster creation

+**Note**: ADLS Gen 1 is not supported for HBASE clusters, and is not supported in HDI version 4.0)<br>

 1. A subscription-based Azure policy is in place, denying the creation of public IPs.
 HDInsight cluster creation requires two public IPs.

-   * The following policies often impact cluster creation:
+The following policies often impact cluster creation:

     * Policies preventing the creation of IP Address & Load balancers within the subscription<br>
     * Policy preventing the creation of a storage account<br>
     * Policy preventing the deletion of networking resources (IP Address /Load Balancers)

-1. The customer has a firewall on their VNET, and Storage accounts rules which deny traffic.
+1. The customer has a firewall on their VNET, and Storage accounts rules which deny traffic

    * You must always allow traffic from the following IP addresses: